Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Phase diagram

-Assuming that the phase transition correspond to the maxima of magnetic susceptibility and heat capacity, one can plot the phase diagram shown in figure \ref{phase}.
-It should be noted that the positions of the maxima of the heat capacity and magnetic susceptibility do not coincide.
-The maximum of the heat capacity is associated with the parallel orientation of individual spins inside a cluster.
-The maximum of the magnetic susceptibility is associated with the orientation of the magnetic moment of the cluster by the magnetic field.
-In weak magnetic fields only the average square of the magnetic moment changes, while the average magnetic moment remains close to zero \cite{bogoslovskiy2021spin, demishev2022spin}.
-This is a consequence of the fact that we are considering a system with a large but finite number of spins $N$ whose properties are governed by thermodynamic fluctuations.
+Assuming that the phase transition correspond to the maxima of magnetic susceptibility $\chi$ and $\chi_2$, one can plot the phase diagram shown in figure \ref{phase}.
+It should be noted that the positions of the maxima of the magnetic susceptibilities $\chi$ and $\chi_2$ do not coincide.
+The maximum of $\chi_2$ is associated with the parallel orientation of individual spins inside a cluster.
+At temperatures higher than this maximum the spin system is paramagnetic (PM).
+The maximum of the magnetic susceptibility $\chi$ is associated with the orientation of the magnetic moment of the whole cluster by the magnetic field.
+In weak magnetic fields only the average square of the magnetic moment changes, while the average magnetic moment remains close to zero \cite{demishev2020electron, bogoslovskiy2021spin, demishev2022spin} and the spin system is in a superparamagnetic state (SPM).
+This is a consequence of the fact that we consider a system with a large but finite number of spins $N$ whose properties are governed by thermodynamic fluctuations.
+If the magnetic field is high and the temperature is low spins are oriented along the magnetic field and the system is in a ferromagnetic state induced by the magnetic field (IFM).

+Phase diagram is dependent on the number of spins.
+In the paper we show color plots which are calculated for $N=16384$.
+In supplementary materials we include all color plots for different $N$.
+Results of calculations for different $N$ values are summarized at figure \ref{b_c_t_c}.
+Our calculations show that $\beta_c$ and $t_c$ depend on $N$ in accordance with a~power law.

 The dependence on $N$ can be understood from (\ref{Z0}) and (\ref{mean_M}).
 The two terms in (\ref{mean_M}) $m_+Z_+$ and $m_-Z_-$ exponentially depend on $N$.
 This means that the ratio between them is strongly dependent on the size of the system.
 At small $N$, two terms are comparable, thermodynamic fluctuations are large, and the cluster is in the superparamagnetic state.
 As $N$ increases, the number of states with a magnetic moment directed along the magnetic field becomes much larger, and the cluster becomes ferromagnetic.
-This behavior is illustrated on figure \ref{DOS} where the probability density function in diffirent phases is plotted using (\ref{probability}).
+This behavior is illustrated on figure \ref{f} where the probability density function (\ref{probability}) in diffirent phases is plotted.
 In the case of an infinite system the probability maxima are just $\delta$-functions.
-If $N$ is finite, the system has non-zero probability to be in the number of states around $m_0$ or $m_+$ and $m_-$ maxima and switch between them.
+If $N$ is finite, the system has a non-zero probability to be in a number of states around $m_0$ or $m_+$ and $m_-$ maxima and can switch between them.